AntonMause/tcl4soc/README.md

 -mySerRxd : small UART receiver fixed clock and baud rate (May use bare metal rxd/txd units for debug sessions)

+1. IniSftDiv : Shift register based clock divider with No/aSync/Sync Reset.
+(Can be used to understand what is different here from SRAM FPGAs)

+1. IniPatGen : Pattern Generators with No/aSync Reset.

 ## List of supported kits :

 1. g3icicle (Done/1) AGL125V2 Icicle Kit